JittabunSagganayok/PracticeWebDev/README.md

 3.English Dictionary : Work with Dictionary Api (Input word from user)

-4.Quote generator : Work with Api with key
+4.Quote generator : Work with Api and key